Scientists Reveal 1st Image Ever Made Of a Black Hole

 "It's just seriously cool," said John Kormendy, a University of Texas astronomer who wasn't part of the discovery team.
 "To see the stuff going down the tubes, so to speak, to see it firsthand.
 The mystique of black holes in the community is very substantial.
 That mystique is going to be made more real."

-Myth says a black hole would rip you apart, but scientists said this one is so big, and thus rotates so slowly, that someone could fall into it and not be torn to pieces.
+Myth says a black hole would rip you apart, but scientists said that because of the particular forces exerted by an object this big, someone could fall into it and not be torn to pieces.
 But the person would never be heard from again.

 Black holes are "like the walls of a prison.
 Once you cross it, you will never be able to get out and you will never be able to communicate," said astronomer Avi Loeb, who is director of the Black Hole Initiative at Harvard but was not involved in the discovery.

-The black hole depicted in the image is about 6 billion times the mass of our sun and is in a galaxy called M87 that is about 53 million light years from Earth.
-One light year is 5.9 trillion miles, or 9.5 trillion kilometers.

-The telescope data was gathered by the Event Horizon Telescope two years ago.
-Completing the image was an enormous undertaking, involving about 200 scientists, supercomputers and hundreds of terabytes of data delivered worldwide by plane.
+The telescope data was gathered two years ago, over four days when the weather had to be just right all around the world.
+Completing the image was an enormous undertaking, involving an international team of scientists, supercomputers, hundreds of terabytes of data.

 "We've been hunting this for a long time," Dempsey said.
 "We've been getting closer and closer with better technology."